Yogendra Singh Yadav: Kargil War

 Yadav enlisted with the 18 Grenadiers, and part of the Ghatak Force commando platoon, tasked to capture three strategic bunkers on Tiger Hill in the early morning hours of 4 July 1999.
 The bunkers were situated at the top of a vertical, snow-covered, 1000 ft cliff face.
 Yadav volunteered to lead the assault, climbed the cliff face, and installed ropes that would allow further assaults on the feature.
 Halfway up, machine gun and rocket fire came from an enemy bunker, killing the platoon commander and two others.
 In spite of being hit by multiple bullets in his groin and shoulder, Yadav climbed the remaining 60 ft and reached the top.
 Though severely injured, he crawled to the first bunker and lobbed a grenade, killing four Pakistani soldiers and neutralizing enemy fire.
 This gave the rest of the platoon the opportunity to climb up the cliff face bunker along with two of his fellow soldiers and engaged in hand-to-hand combat, killing four Pakistani soldiers.
 The platoon subsequently succeeded in capturing Tiger Hill.
-Though Yadav was hit by 12 bullets he played a major role in its capture.
+Though Yadav was hit by 17 bullets he played a major role in its capture.

 The Param Vir Chakra was announced for Yadav posthumously, but it was soon discovered that he was recuperating in a hospital, and it was his namesake who had been slain in the mission.

 Later career

 Yadav was conferred the honorary rank of Captain by the President of India on Independence Day of 2021.
-Lieutenant General Rajeev Sirohi, Military Secretary and Colonel of the Grenadiers, presented the rank badges.
-He retired from army on 31 December, 2021 in the Honorary Captain rank with a traditional send-off.
+Lieutenant General Rajeev Sirohi, Military Secretary and Colonel of the Regiment of the Grenadiers, presented the rank badges.
+He retired from army on 31 December 2021 in the Honorary Captain rank with a traditional send-off.

-Subedar Major and Honorary Captain Yogendra Singh Yadav, PVC post-retirement joined the advisory board of udChalo, A consumer technology company working for armed forces personnel.
+After retirement, Yadav joined the advisory board of udChalo, a consumer technology company serving armed forces personnel.

-Param Vir Chakra Citation
+Param Vir Chakra Citation & Other Medals...

 The Param Vir Chakra citation on the official Indian Army website reads as follows: